 Why is divorce so painful?

 Many experts say that divorce is one of the most emotionally painful things an individual can encounter.
-The reason for this is an attachment to your ex-spouse.
-Your lives were intertwined, likely for quite some time, and there were aspects of your life and your future that you worked together to determine.
-Even if you absolutely despise your ex and don't want anything to do with them, there's still an adjustment to make, and many adjustments in life, especially ones so significant, aren't easy.
+One reason it can be so painful is because of the attachment you had to your ex-spouse.
+In many cases, your lives were intertwined, likely for quite some time, and there were aspects of your life and your future that you worked together to determine.
+Even if you despise your ex and don't want anything to do with them, there's still an adjustment to make, and many adjustments in life, especially ones so significant, aren't easy.
 In addition to being painful, divorce can be overwhelming and stressful.
-There's a lot of decision making to do, some of which is personal, and some of which is a merged responsibility between you and your ex-spouse.
-Divorce counseling can be extremely helpful for those hoping to separate peacefully in addition to the assistance of a divorce mediator, who's there to work with the more tangible aspects of separation.
+There's a lot of decision-making to do, some of which is personal, and some of which is a merged responsibility between you and your ex-spouse.